What Are These Snack Bars?

-Simple and wholesome, these gluten free bars are made with nuts and dried fruit– and not much else.
+Snack bars are our version of store-bought KIND bars.
+Simple and wholesome, these grain free bars are made with nuts, dried fruit, and not much else.
 One ingredient you may not recognize?
 Almond meal.
 It’s used in these bars to bind the ingredients together.
 For anyone not familiar with almond meal, don’t get nervous.
 Almond meal is just ground almonds– ground almonds before reaching the stage of almond butter.
 You can buy almond meal, but I find it’s much more convenient (and cheap!) to make it at home.
 Simply pulse almonds until they reach a gritty and rough flour-like consistency.
 (Pictured in this post.)

 Also making up these chocolate cherry almond snack bars are roughly chopped almonds for crunch– they make up a bulk of the bars.
-Dried cherries and vanilla extract add flavor, while chocolate chips are necessary for both your stomach and sanity.
-Tip: use mini chocolate chips so there are more in each bar. #win
+Dried cherries and vanilla extract add flavor, while chocolate chips are necessary for snack time cravings… right?
+Tip: use mini chocolate chips so there are more in each bar.

 - 1/4 teaspoon pure vanilla extract